um-acs/acs_docs/docs/clusters/general-usage/6-quickstart.rst

-6. Submit and Monitor the Job
+6. How to submit job to LSF and Monitor LSF job
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Job submission**